Keyboard shortcuts

 Reading

-Matthias goes through and extensive list of tips for getting faster Rust compile times.
+Matthias goes through an extensive list of tips for getting faster Rust compile times.
 These include making sure your toolchain is up-to-date, enabling the parallel compiler frontend, removing unused dependencies, debugging dependency compile times, splitting large crates into smaller ones, optimizing workspaces, compilation caching, and many more.

 Fast Rust Builds (archived) by Alex Kladov